uPortal-Project/uportal-project.github.io/governance/meetings/uportal-steering-committee-2022-06-08.md

 ### Open Apereo 2022

-The [Apereo Stack-Hack](https://eventyay.com/e/99f4099e/session/7752) will be on Wednesday 15 June, 2022, starting at 10:00 AM (EDT).
+The [Apereo Stack-Hack](https://eventyay.com/e/99f4099e/session/7752) will be on Wednesday the 15th of June, 2022, starting at 10:00 AM (EDT).
 Keep an eye out for more information regarding registration.

 ### uPortal Steering Committee Elections